Can You Buy a Used CPAP Machine?

 Still have questions?

 Sleep apnea products can be confusing.
-If you need individualized assistance, send us an email at [email protected] with your questions and we'll help find the best fit for you.
+If you need individualized assistance, post your question to the Sleep Doctor forum.

 Written by

-Audra Sarver, Staff Writer
+Audra Sarver, Contributing Writer

 Audra is a licensed, certified physician assistant and freelance health writer.
 She has specialized in psychiatry since completing her clinical training in 2018.
 Her passion for writing was born from the desire to make complex medical information more accessible and understandable to patients and their loved ones.
 Audra likes to write about all things related to behavioral health and physical wellness.
 Outside of her work, she enjoys landscape painting, learning new languages, traveling, and spending time with her partner.